-Retirement Age Experience - based table of rates that are specific
+Retirement Age Experience - based table of rates that are specific to the published FRS actuarial valuation reports.

-The same versions of Pub-2010 Headcount-Weighted Mortality Tables for Special Risk Class members as used by the Florida Retirement System (FRS) in their July 1, 2019 actuarial valuation (with mortality improvements projected for non-disabled lives to all future years after 2010 using Scale MP-2008).
-Florida Statutes Chapter 112.63(1)(f) mandates the use of mortality tables from one of the two most recently published FRS actuarial valuation reports.
+Mortality The same versions of Pub-2010 Headcount-Weighted

+Mortality Tables for Special Risk Class members as used by the Florida Retirement System (FRS) in their July 1, 2021 actuarial valuation (with mortality improvements projected for non-disabled lives to all future years after 2010 using Scale MP-2018).
+Florida Statutes Chapter 112.63(1)(f) mandates the use of mortality tables from one of the two most recently